benjaminrust/graphconnect/README.md

 [Engagement Graph](http://www.HardingPoint.com) quickly builds and connects your Salesforce data with all your data islands.
 The [Engagement Graph](http://www.HardingPoint.com) is used for deep analytics, artificial intelligence, reporting, and App Development.
-The more data and relationships you link with [Engagement Graph](http://www.HardingPoint.com) the quicker it builds and learns from your living [Neural Network](http://www.HardingPoint.com).
+The more data and relationships you link with your [Engagement Graph](http://www.HardingPoint.com) the quicker it builds, learns (via AI), and reacts (via Engagement Manager) from your [Neural Network](http://www.HardingPoint.com).

 * `Neural Network & AI` - Uses Additional Package on Top with your Engagement Graph
 * `Engagement Manager & Orchestration` - Uses Additional Package with your Engagement Graph